gabyrod7/py-polyglot/README.md

 uv run py-polyglot config --set_model_name Helsinki-NLP/opus-mt_tiny-en-es
 ```

 Each local model is trained for a specific source and target language pair.
 That information is encoded at the end of the model name.
 In the example above, the model name ends with `en-es`, so the model translates from English to Spanish.
+For Hugging Face translations, the model determines the language pair.

 Translate text locally:

 ```bash
 uv run py-polyglot translate "hello"
 ```
 ## Remote Translation

 Remote translation uses one of the supported LLM providers: `openai`, `anthropic`, or `gemini`.